ROCm/ROCmValidationSuite/docs/install/installation.rst

     ./rvs -d 3 ; Run set of RVS sanity tests (in rvs.conf) with verbose level 3 ./rvs -c conf/gst_single.conf ; Run GST module tests

-Similarly, all RVS module tests can be run using scripts present in folder "/opt/rocm/share/rocm-validation-suite/testscripts/".
+Similarly, you can run all RVS module tests using scripts in the "/opt/rocm/share/rocm-validation-suite/testscripts/" folder.

 Building documentation
 ------------------------